Welcome to BP Online!

 We are open to enrolling advanced 2nd graders who are able to read and work independently.

-Special learners have been attending our ZOOM classes for two years now and have had great experiences.
-Our classes are all adaptable and flexible.
+Special learners have had great experiences in our ZOOM classes.
 For help deciding what might work best for your student, please e-mail biblioplan@gmail.com.

 We offer a grace period through the end September during which you can receive a 70% refund if you choose to drop the class.